-In recent years Governments have implemented various measures aimed at strengthening the position of ex-military personnel when seeking to access housing.
-These measures have included the addition of a new “priority need” category under Part 7 of the Housing Act 1996 (the part which governs homelessness) and changes to the rules on local connection to ensure that barriers are removed for ex-military personnel.
-Ex-military personnel have also been prioritised for Government-backed low-cost home ownership initiatives.
+Even prior to the publication of the Covenant, Governments had acted to implement various measures aimed at strengthening the position of ex-military personnel when seeking to access housing.
+These measures have included the addition of new “priority need” categories to assist homeless ex-service personnel; changes to the rules on local connection to ensure that barriers are removed in accessing social housing; and the inclusion of ex-military personnel as a priority category in terms of eligibility for certain low-cost home ownership initiatives.

 Commons Briefing papers SN04244

 Authors: Wendy Wilson; Shiro Ota